-HYD-1: The production well shall have a meter to measure the amount of water pumped.
-The production wells shall have continuous water level monitors.
-The methodology of the monitoring program shall be described.
-A monitoring well of equal depth within the cone of influence of the production well may be substituted for the water level monitoring of the production well.
-The monitoring wells shall be constructed, and monitoring begin at least three months before the use of the supply well.
-An applicant shall maintain a record of all data collected and shall provide a report of the data collected to the County annually and/or made upon request.

-HYD-2: The applicant shall adhere to the measures described in the Drought Management Plan during periods of a declared drought emergency.
+HYD-1: The well shall have a meter to measure the amount of water pumped.
+The applicant shall maintain a record of all data collected and shall provide a report of the data collected within the Performance Report submitted to the County annually.
+The applicant shall adhere to the measures described in the Drought Management Plan during periods of a declared drought emergency.

-Noise Impacts relating to Hydrology have been reduced to Less than Significant with mitigation incorporated as described by Mitigation Measure NOI-1 through NOI 2:
+Noise Impacts relating to Noise (NOI) have been reduced to Less than Significant with mitigation incorporated as described by Mitigation Measure NOI-1 and NOI-2:

-NOI-1: All construction activities including engine warm-up shall be limited Monday Through Friday, between the hours of 7:00 a.m. and 7:00 p.m., and Saturdays from 12:00 noon to 5:00 p.m. to minimize noise impacts on nearby residents.
+NOI-1: All construction activities including engine warm-up shall be limited Monday Through Friday, between the hours of 7: 00 a.m. to and 7: 00 p.m., and Saturdays from 12:00 noon to 5: 00 p.m. to minimize noise impacts on nearby residents.
 Back-up beepers shall be adjusted to the lowest allowable levels.
 This mitigation does not apply to night work.

-NOI-2: Maximum non-construction related sounds levels shall not exceed levels of 55 dBA between the hours of 7:00 a.m. to 10:00 p.m. and 45 dBA between the hours of 10:00 p.m. to 7:00 a.m. within residential areas as specified within Zoning Ordinance Section 21-41.11 (Table 11.1) at the property lines.
+NOI-2: Maximum non-construction related sounds levels shall not exceed levels of 55 dBA between the hours of 7:00 a.m. to 10:00 p.m. and 45 dBA between the hours of 10:00 p.m. to 7: 00 a.m. to within residential areas as specified within Zoning Ordinance Section 21-41.11 (Table 11.1) at the property lines.

-Tribal Cultural Resources Impacts relating to Tribal Cultural Resources have been reduced to Less than Significant with mitigation incorporated as described by Mitigation Measures CUL-1 and CUL-2, TCR-1 through TCR-5
+Tribal Cultural Resources Impacts relating to Tribal Cultural Resources (TCR) have been reduced to Less than Significant with mitigation incorporated as described by Mitigation Measures CUL-1, CUL-2, and TCR-1 through TCR-5: